 Criteria Supporting Features Remarks and explanations (a) At least one mode of operation and information retrieval that does not require user vision shall be provided, or support for Assistive Technology used by people who are blind or visually impaired shall be provided.
-Supports. -All hard keys are tactilely discernable.
-When a screen reader or screen magnifier is used with the Remote UI, blind or visually impaired users can operate basic functions (normally found on the LCD touch screen display) from a PC.
-Operation status can be determined through audio tones that confirm key entry, error, and job done.
-Automatic Document Feeder guarantees proper document placement.
-A Braille Label Kit is available for the hard keys, paper cassettes, and other parts of the device to assist users who are blind.
-User can submit print jobs to the device using the printer driver and Assistive technology (JAWS), which reads the elements available through the driver out loud. (b) At least one mode of operation and information retrieval that does not require visual acuity greater than 20/70 shall be provided in audio and enlarged print output working together or independently, or support for Assistive Technology used by people who are visually impaired shall be provided.
-Supports with exceptions.
-Some screen messages are not up to the standard.
-However, the RUI window idoes offer a larger display than the control panel.
+There are two alternatives to the touch screen for users who are blind or visually impaired: -The Voice Operation Kit and Voice Guidance Kit helps users with visual impairment perform copy, fax, and scanning functions.
+It is provided as an alternative to the touch screen.
+The Remote UI is the third alternative.
+When a screen reader or screen magnifier is used with the Remote UI, blind or visually impaired users can operate Job, Inbox printing functions (normally found on the LCD touch screen display) from a PC.
+However, faxing and sending are not offered through the Remote UI. -All hard keys are tactilely discernable.
+A Braille set is available as an option. - Operation status can be determined through audio tones that confirm key entry, error, and job done as well as text messages on the display. - The Automatic Document Feeder helps ensure proper document placement. (b) At least one mode of operation and information retrieval that does not require visual acuity greater than 20/70 shall be provided in audio and enlarged print output working together or independently, or support for Assistive Technology used by people who are visually impaired shall be provided.
+Supports.
+The machine supports the screen magnification function by pinch-in operation.
+Besides, the Voice Guidance provides this information in audio, and the Remote Operator's Software and Remote UI windows are larger than the display on the control panel.
 The hard keys on the control panel do not meet the standard, but are distinguishable by the color and shape. (c) At least one mode of operation and information retrieval that does not require user hearing shall be provided, or support for Assistive Technology used by people who are deaf or hard of hearing shall be provided.
 Supports.
 Operating the device does not require user hearing.
 Text information is provided on the control panel. (d) Where audio information is important for the use of a product, at least one mode of operation and information retrieval shall be provided in an enhanced auditory fashion, or support for assistive hearing devices shall be provided.
-Audio information is not necessary for standard use of the product. (e) At least one mode of operation and information retrieval that does not require user speech shall be provided, or support for Assistive Technology used by people with disabilities shall be provided.
+Not applicable.
+Audio information is not necessary for standard use of the product.

+(e) At least one mode of operation and information retrieval that does not require user speech shall be provided, or support for Assistive Technology used by people with disabilities shall be provided.
+Supports.
 User speech is not required to operate the machine. (f) At least one mode of operation and information retrieval that does not require fine motor control or simultaneous actions and that is operable with limited reach and strength shall be provided.
-Operation of the paper cassettes for users with limited upper body strength is not supported.
 The standard Remote UI provides alternative access to users with mobility and dexterity impairments.